reagent/blog-openapi/README.md

   be found in that project's [README][spec-readme].

 - [Server][] -- A simple Rails API-only application that exposes endpoints for managing blog posts.
-It uses the [generated OpenAPI spec][generated-soec] along with the [`committee`][committee] middleware to validate incoming requests and, in non-production environments, outgoing responses to ensure they conform to the spec.
+It uses the [generated OpenAPI spec][generated-spec] along with the [`committee`][committee] middleware to validate incoming requests and, in non-production environments, outgoing responses to ensure they conform to the spec.
 See the [README][server-readme] for details.